Cambria Quartz For The Kitchen Makeover

 Rendering and design by Cambria Quartz

 When I looked up Clairidge online, there was an island shown with a brass inlay.
-If there was one thing that I learned at Design Innovation, it was that Cambria can create just about anything out of stone.
+If there was one thing that I learned at Design Innovation, it was that Cambria can create just about anything out of quartz.
 ANYTHING.
 The fabrication on the island would be intense, but hot damn it would look ahhhhmazing!
 It would be my pièce de résistance.

 However, there was a slight problem.
 Putting Clairidge and the super-secret slab, which became Brittanicca Warm, in the same space together might be too intense, so I started playing with other designs to tone down the shazam factor.
 Ironsbridge is here to save the day.
 Creamy, soft, and subtle.
 Ouala!

 You might be thinking, “Kyla, you’re using three different stone patterns in one room.
 That is a pretty bold design move.”
 Don’t fret.
 I’ve got this completely under control.
 If the end result looks like what’s in my head, it’s gonna be lit.

 Where will Brittanicca Warm, my oooh la-la stone, be used?
-Who knows, maybe I’ll clad the ceiling in quartz.
+Who knows, maybe I’ll clad the ceiling in Cambria quartz.
 Imma keep you guessing on that one for now, but here’s a clue.

 Also, notice the steel brackets for the floating shelf?
 These have been mounted into the studs, and fingers crossed they should be about to hold the hefty weight of the quartz.
 I’ve been pushing the team with all of my unique requests, and they haven’t thrown their tools at me…yet.

 Now if you’ll excuse me, I’m headed over to MGT Stone to order the slabs and schedule final measurements.
 Then I’m headed down south 3 hours to pick up this antique door for the pantry!
 I think with some elbow grease she’ll clean up real good.

 But I best drive fast because this whole surface makeover is definitely proving to be a fast-moving project.
 Do you think if I kick Mitch in the shin, he’ll slow down a bit?
 Or maybe I just hide his tools.